RainbowSimon/bplib/docs/bplib-storage-design.md

 Storage keeps track of how many bundles have been inserted or deleted from the database and their sizes in order to track the total number of bundles and bytes in storage.

+## Custodial Bundles

+Custodial bundles are always stored, even if there is an open contact immediately available for forwarding.
+They will be retransmitted by an applicable egressing contact whenever the retransmit_timestamp is passed, until a Compressed Custody Signal (CCS) corresponding to them is received.
+When a node receives a CCS, it builds a batch of various storage operations to perform updates depending on the contents of the CCS:
+- Bundle's custody was accepted by the next node: bundle is marked for deletion by setting egress_attempted to 1
+- Bundle's custody was rejected by the next node: bundle's retransmission is turned off by setting its retransmit_trigger to 0.
+The next time a contact is started with destination EIDs corresponding to this bundle, the retransmit_trigger will be reset to the new value and retransmission can start occurring again.
+- Bundle was not received by the next node: Set retransmission_timestamp to the current time to trigger a retransmission at the earliest possible next chance.